A PRESERVATION OF CYPRIOT ARTS & CRAFTS

 THE OLD ARCHBISHOPRIC

-The old Archishopric has an interesting and varied history of its own and its stark Gothic architecture dates back to the 13th century when the construction of a monastery began on the site for the monks of the French Benedictines, who arrived in Cyprus shortly after Cyprus’s new Lusignan rulers.
-The order of Saint John Hospitallers later added a church, which they dedicated to their patron saint of Saint John within the grounds and Hugo the 1st, a Lusignan king of Cyprus was buried within the grounds.
-The Greek Orthodox Church took ownership of the buildings during the Byzantine era and the square where the old Archbishopric is situated is named after Archbishop Kyprianos, who was hanged by the Ottoman Turks in 1821, meeting his fate at the start of the Greek revolution of 1821.
-In 1961, the seat of the Archbishop of Cyprus moved to a new palace and the Archbishop donated the old Archbishopric to the Society of Cypriot Studies who are the curators of the Cyprus Folk Art Museum.
-During their renovations, a 16th century fresco depicting the Annunciation was uncovered on the site and this is now conserved by the Society and the Department of Antiquities.
+The Greek Orthodox Church took ownership of the site during the Byzantine era.
+The square where the old Archbishopric is situated is named of Archbishop Kyprianos.
+Hanged by the Ottoman Turks in 1821, He met his gruesome fate at the start of the wider Greek revolution against Ottoman rule.
+In 1961, the seat of the Archbishop of Cyprus moved to a new palace and the Archbishop donated the site to the the curators of the Cyprus Folk Art Museum, the Society of Cypriot Studies.
+During their renovations, a 16th-century fresco depicting the Annunciation was uncovered.
+This is now conserved by the Society and the Department of Antiquities.
 The Cyprus Folk Art Museum moved to its new home in 1964.

 EXHIBITS THAT DATE BACK OVER 100 YEARS

-The museum’s collection is vast and diverse, with thousands of objects on display, providing a valuable insight into the artistic and cultural practices of early Cypriot civilizations.
-The exhibits on display include examples of hand weaving, pottery, embroidery and lace needlework, metalwork, carpentry with intricate woodcarvings, basket weaving, leatherwork, paintings, and various antiquated tools.
-Its collection of pottery includes pieces dating back to the Neolithic period and the myriad of textiles offer a glimpse into the unique craftsmanship and skill of Cypriot weavers and needle workers.
-The woodcarvings on display are a testament to the rich tradition of woodworking in Cyprus and feature the talent and creativity of Cypriot hand carpentry of old.
-A wide range of metalwork, including jewellery, weapons, and normal household items are also on display, highlighting the skill and artistry of Cypriot blacksmiths and metalworkers.
+The museum’s collection is vast and diverse.
+Thousands of objects on display provide valuable insight into the artistic and cultural practices of early Cypriot civilisations.
+The exhibits on display include several intricate examples of hand weaving, pottery, embroidery and lace needlework, metalwork, carpentry with intricate woodcarvings, basket weaving, leatherwork, paintings, and various antiquated tools.
+Its collection of pottery includes pieces dating back to the Neolithic period.
+The myriad of textiles offer a glimpse into the unique craftsmanship and skill of Cypriot weavers and needleworkers.
+The woodcarvings on display are a testament to the rich tradition of woodworking on the island and feature the talent and creativity of Cypriot hand carpentry of old.
+The broad range of metalwork includes jewellery, weapons, and normal household items, highlighting the skill and artistry of Cypriot blacksmiths and metalworkers.

 CYPRIOT PAINTINGS